 researcher | lecturer | speaker

-I'm an AI governance researcher committed to the belief that technological developments need to be paired with adequate governance structures.
-My work lies at the intersection of law & economics and law & technology, investigating how we can leverage various legal modules (from sector-specific regulation to corporate governance) to align AI with the public interest.
+I am an AI governance researcher committed to the belief that technological developments need to be paired with adequate governance structures.
+My work lies at the intersection of law, economics, and philosophy, investigating how we can leverage various legal modules (from sector-specific regulation to corporate governance) to align AI with the public interest.
 I hold a Ph.D. in law from Sciences Po Law School.

 Current projects:

-As a lecturer, I teach modules on AI governance, comparative antitrust law, and law & economics.
+As a lecturer, I have taught modules on AI governance, comparative antitrust law, law & economics, and corporate social responsibility.
 My classes have repeatedly received satisfaction rates of 100%.

 I have published on AI governance, data markets, the governance of new technologies, and the role of antitrust in promoting innovation.
 Selected publications: